 Ingredients in Protein Muffins

-- Bananas, Peanut butter, Eggs, Honey
+- Bananas, Peanut butter (any nut butter will work), Eggs, Honey

 - Protein powder, Vanilla extract, Baking powder, Salt, and Chocolate chips